 Caterpillar Marine Diesel Smoke Problems: Complete Combustion Diagnosis Authority Guide

-Exhaust smoke from a marine diesel engine is one of the clearest indicators that something is wrong with the combustion process.
-Caterpillar engines such as the CAT 3116, 3126, C7, C9, C12, C18, and C32 are designed to burn diesel fuel efficiently with minimal visible exhaust.
+Exhaust smoke from a marine diesel engine is one of the best early-warning signs that something inside the combustion process is no longer working correctly.
+Caterpillar engines such as the CAT 3116, 3126, C7, C9, C12, C18, and C32 are designed to burn diesel fuel efficiently with very little visible exhaust under normal operating conditions.
+When visible smoke becomes persistent, gets worse under load, or changes color, the engine is telling you that fuel, air, compression, oil control, or engine temperature is out of balance.

 Understanding Marine Diesel Combustion

-Fuel system issues contributing to combustion problems can also be explored here:
+Fuel-system issues contributing to combustion problems can also be explored here: Fuel System Diagnosis Center.

 Black Smoke from Caterpillar Marine Engines